The Country's Most Eligible Bachelors

 Amado Araneta Fores

 Like most men his age, Amado’s Twitter musings and Instagram posts are populated by food (and an occasional proclamation of his admiration of celebrity gourmet Nigella Lawson).
-Except that in
+Except that in his case, it’s a sincere appreciation of gastronomy, given that his mom is power restaurateur Margarita Forés.

 With golden skin and attractive Eurasian features, it was only a matter of time until show business came knocking for Matteo, an Italian-Filipino racer born in Cebu to entrepreneurs Gianluca Guidicelli and Glenna Fernan (a niece of former Chief Justice Marcelo Fernan).
 Eventually, Matteo retired from racing and pursued acting full time, enrolling in workshops at the New York Film Academy and in a two-year Musical Theater course at Columbia College in Chicago.
 He’s since top-billed shows on primetime television and was a regular host on ABS-CBN’s weekly variety show.

-The 38-year-old matinee idol and triathlete only
+The matinee idol and triathlete only

 Freethinkers and artists who are helping to alter the face of Philippine culture.